Cook County Board of Commissioners 13th district

 Cook County Board of Commissioners 13th district is a single-member electoral district for the Cook County Board of Commissioners.
 It is currently represented by Josina Morita, a Democrat.

 History

-The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 1994 boundaries

 When the district was first established, it covered parts of the North Side of Chicago and the northern suburbs of Cook County.

 2001 redistricting

 New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States census.

 In regards to townships and equivalent jurisdictions, the district's redistricted boundaries included portions of the city of Chicago and portions of the Evanston, Maine, New Trier, Niles, and Northfield townships.